underscoreio/essential-interpreters/src/pages/free_monads.md

 ## Natural Transformations

-The `\textasciitilde>` syntax, actually a type used with infix notation, represents a [natural transformation](http://docs.typelevel.org/api/scalaz/nightly/#scalaz.NaturalTransformation).
+The `~>` syntax, actually a type used with infix notation, represents a [natural transformation](http://docs.typelevel.org/api/scalaz/nightly/#scalaz.NaturalTransformation).
 A natural transformation is just the functor-level equivalent of a function.
 A function of type `A => B` transforms `A`s into `B`s.
-A natural transform with type `A \textasciitilde> B` transforms `A[_]`s into `B[_]`s.
+A natural transform with type `A ~> B` transforms `A[_]`s into `B[_]`s.
 As we can see from the example above, they are fairly straightforward to define.

 ## Exercises

 ### Unnatural Transformations

-Let's explore natural transformations by implementing a transformation `Option \textasciitilde> List` and using it to run our free monad.
+Let's explore natural transformations by implementing a transformation `Option ~> List` and using it to run our free monad.
 Finish the implementation of

 ```scala
 val listExe: Option ~> List = ???